Clubs and Leagues: Group Skates

 Wednesday Night Skate

 The Wednesday Night Skate (WNS) is the biggest group skate in New York City, and has been so since the late 1990s.
 Possibly this is because of its moderate pace and distance, possibly it is its relatively early finishing time, possibly it's a more central meeting point.
 And perhaps it's all of those.
-In any event, as of 2018, WNS still reliably drew around 50 skaters, and at times in the early 2020s has been reported to draw 150.
+In any event, as of 2018, WNS still reliably drew around 50 skaters, and after a surge brought on by Covid causing people to look for healthy outdoor activities, there were reports of more than 200 on some nights in 2023.

-The only problem is that the WNS does not skate year-round.
-Officially it begins in early April and finishes at the end of October.
-WNS regulars might unofficially meet in November or March if the weather is good.
+The only problem is that the WNS does not officially skate year-round.
+It begins in early April and finishes at the end of October.
+WNS regulars might unofficially meet in November or March if the weather is good, and there seems to have been quite a bit of that in the winters of 2023 and 2024.

 The Wednesday Night Skate meets along the steps on the south-side steps of Manhattan's Union Square (14th St. at Broadway) at 7:45 p.m. and starts rolling at 8:00.
 WNS finishes between 10:00 and 10:30 at a skate-friendly establishment near Union Square where people can get a drink and socialize some more.